 Reading this from the UK angle

-UK readers arrive from a different direction again.
+UK readers come at this from yet another angle.
 Saxenda has been available on the NHS through limited specialist pathways, and the Wegovy rollout via Tier 3 services reset the baseline in 2023–2024.
-Hikma's US liraglutide play and Biocon's global generic push both feed UK-relevant supply, but MHRA approvals and NHS list prices move on their own calendar.
+Hikma's US liraglutide play and Biocon's global generic push both feed UK-relevant supply, but MHRA approvals and NHS list prices keep their own calendar.

 Three practical UK takeaways: